"Can't start a union and say we represent you" - Andy Roddick delivers his verdict on Novak Djokovic's claim of fighting 'injustice' through PTPA

 Ad

-The lawsuit accused the sport's governing bodies of functioning collectively like a 'cartel' and highlighted a number of perceived issues in the already-existing scheme of things such as the ranking system, mandatory participation of players at tournaments based on sponsorships and more.
+The lawsuit accused the sport's governing bodies of functioning collectively like a 'cartel' and highlighted a number of perceived issues in the already-existing scheme of things, such as the ranking system, mandatory participation of players at tournaments based on sponsorships, and more.

-"My biggest hope for this lawsuit, as much as you know, I agree with the macro issues of tennis and disagree with the way that this was delivered.
-I thought it was in I think it's an ugly look for tennis, hopefully this creates a sense of urgency for the tours and the slams with the issues that players have with them that hasn't been there before."
+"My biggest hope for this lawsuit, as much as you know, I agree with the macro issues of tennis and disagree with the way that this was delivered," he said on an episode of "Served."
+"I think it's an ugly look for tennis, hopefully this creates a sense of urgency for the tours and the Slams with the issues that players have that haven't been there before."

 How did Novak Djokovic meet Jelena Ristic?
 All about the most admired couples in tennis